xism4/xIsm4/README.md

 I am from spain, and i enjoy helping people and making Software.
 #ABOUT ME
 -
-Im focusing on learn more Java searching to do the best resources And helping people that doesn't know.
+Im focusing on learn more Java & Python searching to do the best resources And helping people that doesn't know.
 -
 #CONTACT ME - xIsm4#9127